rigon/bootpopup/README.md

 - `header` - header of the dialog
 - `body` - body of the dialog
 - `form` - main form in the dialog, inside the `body`
-- `formid` - HTML ID of the form, this is a randomly generated
 - `footer` - footer of the dialog
 - `btnClose` - close button (if present)
 - `btnOk` - OK button (if present)